10 Dealership Marketing Strategies That Drive Sales

 3. BDC-Backed Lead Follow-Up

 Leads don’t close themselves.
-A dedicated Business Development Center running 14 hours a day, 8am to 10pm ET, means no lead goes cold because your desk staff got busy on the floor.
-Speed-to-contact is everything in automotive.
+A dedicated Business Development Center operating 14 hours a day, 8am to 10pm ET, means no lead goes cold because your floor staff got pulled into a deal.
+Speed-to-contact is everything.
 Call a lead within five minutes and your contact rate triples compared to waiting an hour.

-Willowood’s BDC operation is US-based, trained on automotive conversations, and built around one number: appointments that show.
+Willowood’s BDC is US-based, trained specifically on automotive conversations, and focused on one outcome: appointments that actually show.
 Our clients average a 72% appointment show rate.
 That’s not a projection.
-That’s what happens when real humans follow up with real urgency.
+That’s what happens when real people follow up with real urgency and a real process behind them.

 4. Video Marketing and Virtual Walkarounds

 A two-minute walkaround video does more selling than three paragraphs of bullet points.
-Post unit-specific videos on your VDP pages, YouTube channel, and social profiles.
-Buyers watching a video of the exact car they’re considering are already halfway sold before they call.
+Buyers watching a video of the exact car they’re considering are halfway sold before they ever call.

 5. Email Marketing to Your Existing Database

 Your CRM is a goldmine most dealers ignore.
-Customers who bought from you three years ago are statistically likely to be in the market again.
+Customers who bought from you three years ago are statistically likely to be back in the market.
 Segment your database by last purchase date, vehicle type, and service history.
-Send targeted campaigns around lease-end dates, model year changeovers, and service milestones.
-A well-timed email to a conquest-ready customer costs almost nothing compared to what you’d spend acquiring a cold lead.
+Send targeted campaigns around lease-end dates, model-year changeovers, and service milestones.
+A well-timed email to a conquest-ready customer costs almost nothing compared to acquiring a cold lead from scratch.

 6. Reputation Management

-A four-star average with 40 reviews loses to a 4.8-star average with 200 reviews every single time.
-Make asking for reviews a process, not an afterthought.
+A 4.0 average with 40 reviews loses to a 4.8 average with 200 reviews every time.
+Make asking for reviews a documented process, not a random request.
 Train your staff to ask at delivery and again at first service.
-Make it easy by texting a direct review link.
-Respond to negative reviews calmly and constructively.
-One thoughtful response to a one-star review can actually build trust with shoppers who read it.
+Text a direct review link.
+Respond to negative reviews calmly and specifically.
+One thoughtful response to a one-star review can actually build trust with the shoppers who read it afterward.

 7. Conquest Campaigns Targeting Competitive Shoppers

 Conquest advertising targets buyers who are actively shopping your competitors.
-Use third-party data to identify households with vehicles from competing brands that are approaching trade-in eligibility.
+Use third-party data to identify households driving competing-brand vehicles approaching trade-in eligibility.
 Serve them targeted display and social ads with a compelling trade-in offer before they ever walk into a rival store.
 This is proactive market share capture, not passive waiting.

 8. Google Vehicle Ads and Search Campaigns

-Google Vehicle Ads show your actual inventory directly in search results, complete with photo, price, and mileage.
+Google Vehicle Ads put your actual inventory directly in search results, complete with photo, price, and mileage.
 A shopper searching “2022 Silverado LTZ under 40k” sees your unit right there on the results page.
-Pair that with a tight search campaign targeting high-intent keywords and you have a lead pipeline that runs around the clock.
+Pair that with a tight search campaign targeting high-intent keywords and you have a lead pipeline running around the clock.

 9. Event-Based Marketing and Sales Events